Slakky/EcoRef/README.md

 Introduce GWAS topic and results previously seen on yeast.
 3 - 4 sentences top.

+Why perform this analysis?

-Bacerial GWAS two main problems we need to deal with: strong pop structure and causative variation presence on the pangenome
+Bacterial GWAS two main problems we need to deal with: strong pop structure and causative variation presence on the pangenome

 haploid clonal nature -> all variants are correlated.
 If after 100 generations we introduce 50 new mutations of which one is causal of the phenotype of study, we will not be able to pinpoint with enough resolution the variant as causal.
 Instead we would find that all 50 variants are related to the phenotype (since they are correlated between them)